jiy173/MANA/README.md

 ## Introduction
 This repository contains the official implementation of "Memory-Augmented Non-Local Attention for Video Super-Resolution" in CVPR 2022.
-The code will be released soon.

 ## Updates
-- 5/1/2022: uploaded data preparation code and training code
+- 5/1/2022: uploaded data preparation code and training code.
+Test code will be uploaded soon.

 ## Dataset
 The Parkour dataset and the videos shown in the supplementary material can be downloaded at: